seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 What say you, boys? will you
 bide with him,
 Whiles I go tell my lord the emperor
-How I have govern’d our determined jest?
+How I have govern'd our determined jest?
 Yield to his humour, smooth and speak him fair,
 And tarry with him till I turn again.

 **TITUS ANDRONICUS**
 *\[Aside]*
 I know them all, though they suppose me mad,
-And will o’erreach them in their own devices:
+And will o'erreach them in their own devices:
 A pair of cursed hell-hounds and their dam!

 **DEMETRIUS**